UVADS/DS-3001/README.md

 * TA: Ariful Islam xef4hb@virginia.edu
 * Class Location: Dell 1 Room 105

-Brian's Office Hours: In person in my office Elson (165) or Virtual on Discord: Friday, 2:00 to 4:00 or by appointment if needed.
-Feel free to just come by and hang out if you'd like.
+Brian's Office Hours: In person in my office Elson (165) or Virtual on Discord

 Ariful office hours on Thursday from 1:00 to 3:00 in Elliewood (above Ragged Mountain Running Shop on the Corner) small conference 3a